VilloKodeHode/eldoria-game-site/documentation/Eldoria/The Shattering.md

 - From tension: magic surged, wild and unpredictable

-Across the forming world, phenomena bloomed:
+Across the forming world, [[Aetheric phenomena]] as a result of the chaotic creation of Eldoria.

-- Shatterlines – Veins of unstable wild Aether

-- Voidrifts – Entropis-born tears in the Veil

-- Elemental Nodes – Vitalis-charged nexuses of power

 Eldoria was not shaped by divine hand—it is the consequence of a divine risk.